02hyc/02hyc/README.md

 ### Hi there 👋

-- A junior at Nanjing University Software Institute
+- Now at Nanjing University Software Institute (2021 ~ 2025)
-- Expect to pursue a doctoral degree at Zhejiang University & Westlake University
+- Expect to pursue a doctoral degree at Zhejiang University & Westlake University (2025 ~ )

 ### Now I'm working on
 - Natural Language Processing